ttumeh/writeups/htb/knife/knife.md

 <img src="images/whatweb.png">

 The scan revealed that the web server is using php8.1.0-dev.
 After a quick google search I found a RCE PoC <a href=https://www.exploit-db.com/exploits/49933>here</a>.
 Background info about this vulnerability can be found <a href="https://flast101.github.io/php-8.1.0-dev-backdoor-rce/">here</a>.
-The however PoC did not give me full TTY access and therefore I used burp to craft a request to establish connection with netcat:
+However, the PoC did not give me full TTY access and therefore I used burp to craft a request to establish connection with netcat:

 <img src="images/nc.png">